Hossein-Nodahani/Hossein-Nodahani/README.md

-# 👋 Hi, I'm a Frontend Developer
+# 👋 Hi, I'm a Frontend Developer 💻

-Passionate about building responsive and user-friendly interfaces
+Passionate about building responsive and user-friendly interfaces. ✨

+---

+## 📌 About Me

+I am a **Frontend Developer** skilled in HTML, CSS, JavaScript, TypeScript, Angular, and React.
+I specialize in building **responsive, user-friendly interfaces** and have experience migrating old technologies to modern frameworks.

+* I enjoy solving problems and working in **collaborative environments**.
+* Passionate about **continuous learning** and contributing to impactful projects.
+* When I'm not coding, you can find me exploring new technologies or sharing my knowledge with the developer community.

+---

 ## 🚀 Technologies